 Speaking of brain donors

 Want to know what else doesn’t exist in finance?
 Large expected returns with little to no risk.
-But for some reason, this is a concept that millions of people every year either can’t accept or simply forget.
+But for some reason, this is a concept that millions of people either can’t accept or simply forget.

 Maybe the recent push by some states to require financial education will help, but I’m skeptical.
 Human behavior hasn’t changed all that much over the last several centuries, so we’ll just have to wait and see.